 In 2009, an FBI Agent told me, "Attorney's Lie, Judges are corrupt.
 Let it go."
 The FBI agent probably didn't realize that the AT&T Attorney Answered the Formal Complaint,"Under Penalty of Perjury."

 Eight dead bodies, a fictional phone number, and a sham charity

 On September 9, 2010, an underground PG&E pipeline failed, causing a huge fire that killed 8 people, injured and burned dozens more, and destroyed 38 houses.

-In a blog dated August 8, 2012, a person who goes by the name "Yolo Rabbi" stumbled across a $2 million money trail of corruption shows evidence that the CPUC conspired with Utilities to avoid paying fines to the California State General Fund.
+In a blog dated August 8, 2012, a person who goes by the name "Yolo Rabbi" stumbled across a $2 million money trail which showed evidence that the CPUC conspired with Utilities to avoid paying fines to the California State General Fund.
 Instead of paying fines, the CPUC arranged for the Utilities to funnel money to a sham charity, CaliforniaALL.
 See: http://lesliebrodie.blog.co.uk/2012/08/08/

 According to another blog, another $30 million of money was funneled to CCPF (California Consumer Protection Foundation).
 See:

-The $32 million dollar money trail can be linked to ex-CPUC Commissioner Geoffry Brown.
+The $32 million dollar money trail can be linked to ex-CPUC Commissioner Geoffrey Brown.